paolojoaquinp/pokeapp/README.md

 This app can operate in OFFLINE MODE.

+Pokedex App follows a *clean architecture* approach with a feature-first mindset.
+This allows for better separation of concerns, testability, and maintainability.

+## Metodology

+- Scrum: The project was developed using the Scrum framework, with regular sprints, daily stand-ups, and retrospectives.
+- Git Flow: For managing code changes using feature branches, release branches, and master branch.

+## Features

 The app has a lot of features.
 You can find some of them in this repo, this app includes:

 - *home_page*: Your favorites pokemons in cards were you can get relevant information about all of them